OFFICE OF THE SELECTBOARD

 Wheeler Road – Health and Junk complaint

-The Board reviewed a new health and junk complaint concerning a Wheeler Road property.
-Members noted that although the State Fire Marshal issued a fine following an inspection last year, conditions have since worsened.
+The Board reviewed a health and junk complaint concerning a Wheeler Road property.
+Members noted that although the State Fire Marshal inspection had been completed and was deemed fine at the same site last year, but conditions have since worsened.
 The Board agreed that a site inspection is required; a previous attempt was not completed due to scheduling conflicts.

-Joseph Bombardier reported three ongoing issues observed over the past three years: Suspected septic failure, Gray water discharge onto the ground, and Trash accumulation attracting bears.
+A neighbor, Joseph Bombardier, reported three ongoing issues observed over the past three years: Suspected septic failure, gray water discharge onto the ground, and trash accumulation attracting bears.

 The Board reviewed jurisdictional responsibilities.
 Septic enforcement lies with the State.
 If the Health Officer determines the situation constitutes a public health hazard, the Selectboard will act as the local Board of Health, issue a health order, and forward documentation to the Vermont Department of Health.
 The Board also recommended that neighbors notify the State Game Warden due to bear activity linked to trash.

 The Board directed the Health Officer to conduct an inspection as soon as possible.
 A Selectboard member may attend, and the Sheriff may be present if safety concerns arise.
 A Board member may also observe the property from an adjacent parcel with permission.
-The Board discussed state loan programs for septic repair as a potential resource for the property owner.
+The Board discussed a local 3-town Housing Rehabilitation loan program for septic repair as a potential resource for the property owner.

 Cybersecurity Grant Program agreement

-Edwards and Blais spoke with grant coordinators regarding the FEMA‑funded State and Local Cybersecurity Grant Program.
-The program would transition the town website to a .gov domain and implement multi‑factor authentication along with cybersecurity training.
+Edwards reviewed a conversation that she and Paul Blais had with grant coordinators regarding the FEMA‑funded State and Local Cybersecurity Grant Program.
+The program would transition the Town website to a .gov domain and implement multi‑factor authentication along with cybersecurity training.
 The application will be completed and submitted.

 Appoint voting member for VLCT Member Meeting 6/22, 3 PM